The Bankrate promise

 Is group term life insurance worth it?

-Group life insurance comes with pros and cons.
-It can be significantly cheaper than alternatives, as the insurer offers lower premiums and the employer generally subsidizes this further.
+It depends.
+Group life insurance can be significantly cheaper than alternatives, as the insurer offers lower premiums and the employer generally subsidizes this further.
 You will likely feel more comfortable having group term life insurance than no life insurance at all, especially in situations where the employer fully covers the cost.

 However, group life insurance is limited by its nature.
 When a policy is designed well for a diverse group of people, it will rarely cater to all the individual needs within that group.
 This can lead to paying for coverage you don’t want and not getting the coverage that you do want.
 Further, you lose the ability to tailor your premium payments and death benefit payout to your needs and situation.
 Additionally, the death benefit is typically relatively low.